neondatabase/website/content/docs/guides/datadog.md

 - You have a Neon account and project.
 If not, see [Sign up for a Neon account](/docs/get-started-with-neon/signing-up).
 - You have a Datadog account, your Datadog agent is set up, and you have the appropriate permissions to create an API key.
+- You know the region you selected for your Datadog account.
+Here's how to check: [Find your Datadog region](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site
+)

 ## Steps to integrate Datadog with Neon

 1. In the Neon Console, navigate to the **Integrations** page in your Neon project.
 2. Locate the **Datadog** card and click **Add**.
 3. Enter your **Datadog API key**.
 You can generate or retrieve these from retrieve from [API Keys](https://app.datadoghq.com/organization-settings/api-keys) your Datadog organization.
-4. Select the **Datadog site** that best corresponds to your Neon project's region.
+4. Select the **Datadog site** you used when creating your Datadog account.
 5. Click **Confirm** to complete the integration.

 Once set up, Neon will start sending metrics to Datadog, and you can use these metrics to create custom dashboards and alerts in Datadog.